jeremyBanks/ferro/README.md

-Ferro is a BitTorrent client, library, and/or something like that.
+Ferro is a BitTorrent client, library, and/or something, written in C# on .NET Core.

-We're not very experienced with C#, so beware if you were expecting good code.
+We're not very experienced with C#, so look elsewhere if you want good code.

 ## Developer Resources